Frequently Asked Questions

 Why is the MCAT (Medical College Aptitude Test) still required if I’ve been guaranteed admission into the College of Medicine?

 The MCAT is required nationwide for all medical schools and colleges.
 Having the scores of the GPPA participants allows the College of Medicine to assess the performance of the program.
-Although as a GPPA student, you are guaranteed a seat regardless of your score on the MCAT, you will be required to retake the test if your MCAT scores are below the college average.
-The test may be retaken up to three times in a calendar year and if a minimum score is not achieved matriculation into medical school may be delayed.
-Individual plans with each student in this situation will be arranged.
+GPPA Medicine students are required to score the average of the previous year’s class, the exact score needed will be outlined in the Conditions of Acceptance.
+You will be required to retake the test if your MCAT score is below the college average.
+The test may be retaken up to three times until a minimum score is achieved.
+Guidance on test preparation is offered to all students.

 Can I make an appointment for an interview with the College of Medicine or the College of Dentistry?